frc2423/docs/docs/deploying-robot-code.rst

 .. code-block:: sh

-   $ python robot.py deploy --builtin --robot=10.24.23.2
+   $ python robot.py deploy --robot=*IP address of robot*

+The IP address should be either *10.24.23.2* or *roborio-2423-frc.local*.
 If you don't have a robot available you can run this command to simulate the robot code:

 .. code-block:: sh